Age-Old Wisdom meets Modern Tools

 Here are tips on how to identify, control, and prevent blossom-end rot on your tomatoes and garden plants.

 What is Blossom-End Rot?

 Why are your tomatoes rotting on the bottom?
 Unfortunately, they probably have blossom-end rot.
-It is a common problem on tomatoes, eggplant, and squash caused by a low concentration of calcium in the fruit.
+It is a common problem on tomatoes, eggplants, and squash caused by a low concentration of calcium in the fruit.
 (Calcium is needed for normal cell growth.)
-Blossom-end rot usually occurs when there are wide fluctuations of moisture, which reduce uptake and movement of calcium into the plant.
-When the demand for calcium exceeds supply, the tissues break down.
+Blossom-end rot usually occurs when there are wide fluctuations of moisture, which reduces uptake and movement of calcium into the plant.
+When the demand for calcium exceeds the supply, the tissues break down.

 Some blossom-end rot is more or less normal in the first tomatoes of the season, since the plants are usually under stress during the initial fruit set.
 If the damaged portion is small, you can trim it off and enjoy the rest of the tomato.
 Hopefully the problem will ease, because after all, no one wants rotten tomatoes!